temporalio/documentation/docs/application-development-guide.md

 ```

 Every month, a customer will be charged an amount specified by the update handler.
-The update handler is a function that takes a number and returns a numer.
+The update handler is a function that takes a number and returns a number.
 That number is used to update the amount the customer is charge.

 </TabItem>
 <TabItem value="python">